The Gateway Learning Center

 The Learning Center is staffed by the Director, four Learning (Resource) Specialists, and four Instructional Assistants.

 Learning Center (LC) Services:

-We are qualified to support students with mild to moderate learning differences, involving visual, auditory, and grapho-motor difficulties, attention deficits, Speech and Language needs, and mild forms of Autism.
-We do this through classroom and testing accommodations and the following Resource Specialist Program service options.
-Gateway does not offer Special Day Class (SDC).
+We are qualified to support students with mild to moderate disabilities such as visual, auditory, and graphomotor difficulties, ADD and ADHD, Speech and Language needs, Specific Learning Disabilities, and mild forms of Autism.
+We believe in the inclusion of students with identified disabilities in the general education classroom as much as possible, and do not currently offer Special Day Classes (SDC).